-- (a) Storage and parking of the aircraft assigned to such tiedown by an FBO, Aircraft Storage Hangar Lessee or the Airport Commission.
-Such aircraft shall be securely anchored to the tarmac and parked in a manner so as to be completely contained within the aircraft parking space assigned to it and not obstruct adjacent aircraft parking and storage areas or taxilanes, except for purposes of immediate and temporary staging and fueling of such aircraft. - (b) Conducting preventive aircraft maintenance on the aircraft pursuant to written permission of the Airport Commission or the lessee of the apron on which the tiedown is located.
+- a.
+Storage and parking of the aircraft assigned to such tie-down by an FBO, Aircraft Storage Hangar Lessee or the Airport Department.
+Such aircraft shall be securely anchored to the tarmac and parked in a manner so as to be completely contained within the aircraft parking space assigned to it and not obstruct adjacent aircraft parking and storage areas or taxilanes, except for purposes of immediate and temporary staging and fueling of such aircraft. - b.
+Conducting preventive aircraft maintenance on the aircraft pursuant to written permission of the Airport Department or the lessee of the apron on which the tiedown is located.
 Any such maintenance shall be performed in accordance with applicable regulations.

-Section 2-9.
-Aircraft washing and polishing
+2.9.
+Aircraft Washing and Polishing

-All washing of Based Aircraft shall be done in accordance with posted rules and all Airport Commission federal, state, county and local law.
+All washing of Based Aircraft shall be done in accordance with posted rules and all federal, state, county, and local law.
 Chemicals harmful to the environment may not be used.
-Based Aircraft may be washed inside an Aircraft Storage Hangar or T-Hangar with soaps, solvents, or degreasers only if the hangar is equipped with a drain that is approved to handle the chemicals, including an oil/water separator.
-Itenerant aircraft may be washed only by a Service or other person to whom the Airport commission has conveyed the permission to wash aircraft on the Airport
+Based Aircraft may be washed inside an Aircraft Storage Hangar or T-Hangar with soaps, solvents, or degreasers only if the hangar is equipped with a drain that is approved to handle such chemicals, including an oil/water separator.
+Itinerant aircraft may be washed only by a Service Provider or other person to whom the Airport Department has conveyed permission to wash aircraft at the Airport.

-Section 2-10.
-Storm Water Pollution Prevention
+2.10 Stormwater Pollution Prevention

 The Airport is subject to federal storm water regulations, 40 C.F.R.
 Part 122 for "vehicle maintenance shops" (including vehicle rehabilitation, mechanical repairs, painting, fueling and lubrication), equipment cleaning operations and/or deicing operations that occur at the Airport as defined in these regulations and, if applicable, state storm water regulations.
-No person shall conduct any activity on the Airport which could result in the violation of these regulations.
+No person shall conduct any activity at the Airport which could result in the violation of these regulations.

-Section 2-11.
-Ground Vehicle Operations
+2.11 Ground Vehicle Operations

-The airport access roads and movement areas shall only be used by authorized vehicles, which include all airport administration vehicles, fixed base Service Provider fuel trucks, and other vehicles.
-All vehicles must be equipped with a beacon for daylight and nighttime operations.
-All persons operating any vehicles on the movement areas must attend a ground vehicle training class that is provided by the Airport Commission.
-No ground vehicles shall be operated in such a way or at locations on the Airport to interfere with the proper functioning of navigational equipment.
+The airport access roads and movement areas shall only be used by authorized vehicles, which include all airport department vehicles, fixed base service provider fuel trucks, and other vehicles.
+All vehicles must be equipped with an amber light beacon for daylight and nighttime operations.
+All persons operating any vehicles in the movement areas must attend a ground vehicle training class that is provided by the Airport Department.
+No ground vehicles shall be operated in such a way or at locations at the Airport to interfere with the proper functioning of navigational equipment.

-Section 2-12.
-Cigarette, Pipe and Cigar Smoking areas
+2.12.
+Cigarette, Pipe, and Cigar Smoking Areas